d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/06_hello_world_module.md

 together.
 For a technically speaking, the compiling and linking process.

 ```
-hello_world-objs := main.o
-obj-m := hello_world.o
+obj-m := main.o
 ```

-It is a very concise Makefile, alright?
-For simple cases like our "hello world" example, it is sufficient.
-For now, just copy and paste it in the same directory where the C file locates.
+Pretty simple, alright?
+For simple projects with one source file like our "hello world" example, it is sufficient.
+Copy and paste it in the same directory where the C file locates.